King Philip, Norfolk schools closing, for now, in wake of coronavirus concerns

 King Philip and Norfolk schools have joined a growing list of school systems in Massachusetts and across the country closing in the wake of the coronavirus.

-Attleboro schools were open Friday, but city school officials issued the following statement on their Facebook page Friday, indicating schools could close for two or more weeks.
+Attleboro schools officials issued the following statement on their Facebook page Friday, indicating schools could close for two or more weeks.

 " In consultation with local health officials, we continue to deem our schools to be a safe place for our students.
 There are currently no cases of COVID-19 in Attleboro.
 However, as we have all experienced this week, the situation is quite fluid and we will continue to monitor conditions and move swiftly when circumstances change.
 Everyone should begin planning for the increasingly likely outcome that we will eventually experience a prolonged cancellation of two or more weeks.
 We will communicate more to families (Friday) after consideration of new information expected in the morning."